Children face devastating climate emergency in the Horn of Africa

 The increasing severity and frequency of droughts mean many households have no chance to recover as they are buffeted by floods, the spread of diseases, conflict and insecurity.
 UNICEF has been scaling-up the procurement and positioning of essential lifesaving supplies, building on its longstanding presence in the region and working with partners to expand critical services.
 Read more about UNICEF’s response and what UNICEF is calling for.

 How are children affected?

-Without water, crops cannot grow, and animals and livestock die.
-The resulting loss of nutritious food, coupled with poor access to safe water and sanitation, exposes children to a high risk of malnutrition.
-The number of children in the Horn of Africa region who are suffering from severe acute malnutrition – the deadliest form of malnutrition – has soared.
+Consecutive seasons of poor rainfall has killed crops, animals and livestock, resulting in the loss of nutritious food.
+This, coupled with poor access to safe water and sanitation, has left many children at a high risk of malnutrition.
+As a result, the number of children in the Horn of Africa region who are suffering from severe acute malnutrition – the deadliest form of malnutrition – has soared.